 These are the smallest and most delicate of the petrels.
 They are sufficiently distinctive to be placed in their own family – Hydrobatidae.
 They use their large feet, long legs and relatively broad rounded wings, along with upthrust from the waves, to ‘walk’ or bounce across the water’s surface, pecking at individual planktonic crustaceans.

 Storm petrels seldom settle on the water when feeding.
 This seems a challenging way to feed, yet storm petrels, prions and gadfly petrels all take much of their food in this way.
 Circumstantial evidence suggests that storm petrels obtain a large proportion of their food at night.
 They are usually solitary at sea but may congregate along oceanic fronts or eddies where plankton is concentrated.

 The New Zealand storm petrel (Fregetta maoriana) was thought to be extinct until it was rediscovered in 2003.
-It was found to be breeding on Little Barrier Island in 2013.
+In 2013, it was found to be breeding on Little Barrier Island.

 Diving petrels are quite unlike other petrels.
 They are small, dumpy birds with relatively short wings, and they fly with a rapid, whirring wing beat.
 They can ‘fly’ through the sea’s surface and continue beneath the water using a scissoring action of their partially open wings.
 They generally feed on small crustaceans and fish.

 Diving petrels breed on small islands scattered along the length of New Zealand and are sometimes seen from boats quite close to land.
 They breed at a younger age than other petrels, and as they feed inshore close to their breeding colony, their incubation spells are short and their chicks are fed most nights.

 Brooke, Michael.
 Albatrosses and petrels across the world.
 Oxford: Oxford University Press, 2004.